VerifiedJoseph/vigilant/docs/feeds.md

 # Feeds

-A YAML formatted file named `feeds.yaml` is used to configure the RSS/ATOM and JSON feeds Vigilant should monitor.
+A YAML formatted file named `feeds.yaml` is used to configure the RSS/ATOM and JSON feeds that Vigilant should monitor.

 By default Vigilant looks for a `feeds.yaml` file in the project's main folder, this behavior can be overridden with an [environment variable](configuration.md#feeds-file).